autopiloto/demo/readme3.md

-learn git and github from zero
+learn git and github for worst branch